MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Capability-Envisioning.md

 ---
 title: Choosing an approach to AI-enabled application development with Capability Envisioning
-description: "Once you have completed business envisioning and identified a prioritized AI use case, how do you think through the choices that go into its development?
-Capability Envisioning can help you systematically think through the considerations that go into how you will build the application."
+description: "After identifying a top AI use case, Capability Envisioning helps you plan how to develop the application."
 author: miglaros
 ms.author: miglaros
 ms.service: cloud-for-industries